By BUCU Committee

 This therefore allows the University to furlough a proportion of their workforce that amounts to no more than the amount of revenue secured through non-public funds.
 This is largely in the form of commercial income and international student fees – which we calculate from the most recent University accounts to total around 30% of the wage bill.
 At present, it looks very unlikely that the University will get anywhere near this amount of furlough, and so it would be entirely plausible for all FTC staff at risk of redundancy to have their employment extended for the duration of the lockdown/furlough scheme.

-The most obvious step for the University to take would be to extend those on FTC contracts, where those contracts are due to end, by 3 weeks and on a rolling basis.
+The most obvious step for the University to take would be to extend those on FTC contracts, where those contracts are due to end.
 This would be entirely within the terms of the scheme.

 This is from the Government advice: